5 Sourced Calculators · Free to Embed

 Who is the Producer Economics Toolkit for?

-How do these four widgets relate to each other?
+How do these five widgets relate to each other?

-They answer four sequential questions every fall.
+They answer five sequential questions every fall.
 Widget 37 is the historical context (how bad has it been?).
 Widget 39 is the structural consequence (what would happen if we stopped replacing?).
 Widget 40 is the per-operation cost (what does it cost ME?).
 Widget 41 is the prevention question (is it cheaper to treat than to replace?).
+Widget 42 is the revenue-side answer (then where does the income actually come from?) — the missing half of the picture, since most U.S. commercial operations earn more from pollination contracts than from honey.
 Read in order they form a single argument; used independently each one stands alone.

 Why does this hub exist instead of just listing the tools?

-Because the four widgets answer the same beekeeper’s questions in sequence, and a reader who lands on Widget 41 (Varroa thresholds) often benefits from the context Widget 40 provides about what their replacement cost actually is.
-The hub gives each tool a "next question" and "previous question" so the reader can walk the sequence rather than dead-end at one calculator.
+Because the five widgets answer the same beekeeper’s questions in sequence, and a reader who lands on Widget 41 (Varroa thresholds) often benefits from the context Widget 40 provides about what their replacement cost actually is, and a reader who lands on Widget 42 (revenue mix) often benefits from Widget 40’s cost framing first.
+The hub gives each tool a "next question" so the reader can walk the sequence rather than dead-end at one calculator.

 Are the calculators free to embed on my own site or newsletter?